atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/_index.md

 [Learn more](/docs/sample-apps/at_hello_world/)

 ### at_chats:
-Demonstrates the peer to peer chatting capabilities and just how easy it is to implement into any project!
+Demonstrates the peer-to-peer chatting capabilities and just how easy it is to implement into any project!

 [Learn more](/docs/sample-apps/at_chats/)